-Mr. Streckfuss is directly responsible for the execution of all program and project management within the District.
-Responsibilities include support to 26 Army and Air Force installations in an eight-state area, water resources development in nine states of the Upper Missouri River Basin, and Hazardous, Toxic and Radioactive Waste cleanup work for the Department of Defense and other clients that cover 41 States and 147 installations.
-The Omaha District is the most expansive CONUS district within the U.S. Army Corps of Engineers, with its boundaries covering more than 700,000 square miles.
+Mr. Streckfuss is directly responsible for the execution of all program and project management functions within the District, typically in excess of $1.6B annually.
+His responsibilities include support to 26 Army and Air Force installations in an eight-state area, water resources development in ten states of the Upper Missouri River Basin, and Hazardous, Toxic and Radioactive Waste cleanup work for the Department of Defense and other clients that cover 41 States and 147 installations.
+The Omaha District is the most expansive CONUS district within the U.S. Army Corps of Engineers, with its boundaries covering more than 770,000 square miles and mission responsibilities supporting the DoD worldwide.